GemsTracker/ls6-basic-themes/README.md

 The gt-basic LimeSurvey 3 GemsTracker integration theme simplifies the use of LimeSurvey 3 and later in conjunction with GemsTracker projects.

-It does so by adding theme options that you can configure either for the whole theme or separately for each single survey.
-These are options that are often requisted by users.
+It does this by adding theme options that you can configure either for the whole theme or separately for each single survey.
+These are the options most regularly requested by users.

-In the near future we expect some
+In the near future we expect some additional theme will be added that extend this basic functionality with more specialized options.

 ## Basic functions
 Installing and using the theme enables these basic functions: